A Funny Thing Happened to Me on the Way to the Fridge

 by Mark Jordan ©2020 All rights reserved

-A very peculiar thing happened to me this morning – something that I would assume most people might not easily understand.
+A funny thing happened to me this morning – something that I would assume most people might not easily understand.
 Nevertheless, for me, it was significant…meaningful.
 And on the outside chance that others might be able to relate, like yourself, I think it’s worth the risk of sharing.
 However, before I dive right in, I thought a bit of background perspective might be in order.

 For starters, I’d like to begin with an illustration of an event that happened to me a few years back while commuting to work in Tustin.